 Besides the post office (1880-90), town had store, meat market, and school, which also served as a church.
 The present school was erected in 1909; classes were discontinued in 1945.
 Today only school, cemetery, and ruins mark site of once-active community.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-A. S. Mason House (approx. 4.6 miles away); Heinatz Homestead (approx. 4.8 miles away); Bagdad Cemetery (approx. 4.9 miles away); Site of a Block House New Hope First Baptist Church and Cemetery (approx. 5˝ miles away); Norton Moses Lodge No. 336, A.F. & A.M. (approx. 5˝ miles away); Pickle-Mason House (approx. 5˝ miles away); Leander Schools (approx. 5˝ miles away).
+A. S. Mason House (approx. 4.7 miles away); Heinatz Homestead (approx. 4.8 miles away); Bagdad Cemetery (approx. 4.9 miles away); Cox Springs School (approx. 5.1 miles away); Site of a Block House (approx. 5.4 miles away); New Hope First Baptist Church and Cemetery (approx. 5˝ miles away); Norton Moses Lodge No. 336, A.F. & A.M. (approx. 5˝ miles away); Pickle-Mason House (approx. 5˝ miles away).
 Touch for a list and map of all markers in Leander.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 3, 2010, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 789 times since then and 38 times this year.
-Photos: 1, 2. submitted on January 3, 2010, by Keith Peterson of Cedar Park, Texas. • Kevin W. was the editor who published this page.
+This page was last revised on November 27, 2021.
+It was originally submitted on January 3, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 1,001 times since then and 82 times this year.
+Photos: 1. submitted on January 3, 2010, by Keith Peterson of Cedar Park, Texas.
+2, 3, 4. submitted on November 22, 2021, by Richard Denney of Austin, Texas.
+5. submitted on January 3, 2010, by Keith Peterson of Cedar Park, Texas. • Kevin W. was the editor who published this page.